 and ‘April in Paris.’
 John Boy convinces them to concentrate on raising money for a spring trip to Paris in 1977.
 They hold a bake sale at the basketball game, but their croissants, eclairs, crepes and patisseries are not a big hit with the country kids.
 John Boy, ‘Gator and I eat the leftovers.

 My ability to enjoy these normal activities is due to Dr. Kam’s zen-like therapy.
 Instead of putting me on a couch where I can wallow in my problems, he treats me like his gay pet.
 He showers me with love and approval, without going over the line.
 We hug.
 He often massages me during the sessions, much like Jace always did.
 He isn’t very tall with a roly-poly body and almost bald head.
 I love him and he knows it.
 There is no sexual tension.
 He uses affection to get me to deal with my issues.
 He wants to know everything about my boyfriends.
-My stories about Robby and the pot gang has him laughing uproariously.
+My stories about Robby and the pot gang have him laughing uproariously.
 He listens seriously when I describe the Samhein/Belladonna experience.
 He says that drugs can be an effective gateway to the imagination and unconscious.
 He acknowledges that his own Shinto animism conflicts with my spirit world of pure energy.
 My descriptions of the visions I had with the Guardian captivate him.
 My Devil vision scares him.
 His Catholicism comes out at times.
 We bond on our shared belief of a spirit world.
 The band’s exploits inspire him to take out his shamisen, a three-stringed lute that sounds eerie.
 He plays as I make up lyrics to sing.
 He brings hiragana lyric sheets which he has translated.
 He teaches me the rhythm, pronunciation and emphasis of these Japanese songs.
-When I can adequately accompany him on the lute, he is pleased to no end.
+When I can adequately accompany him on the lute, it pleases him to no end.
 He makes up stories about how we are going to Japan together to follow the annual Island of Shikoku pilgrimage to Buddhist shrines.
 I’m totally seduced.
 I respond with my experiences, finally able to relate all the travails of my hitch-hiking with truckers.
 He calls it the McDonald’s Tour of the Confederacy.
 John Boy is suspicious of our relationship until he comes to several sessions.
 Dr. Kam welcomes his involvement, using his superior Japanese manners to enchant the boy.
 John Boy is devastated when he learns how his blurting out my worst nightmare to everyone relapsed me to the hospital.
 Dr. Kam tells him that being young means making mistakes and learning from them.
 John Boy wants to do the Shikoku pilgrimage with us.
 After his less than pleasant European experience learning French in Geneva, he switches his travel bug to Asia.
 He especially likes the idea of communal hot springs.
 He has Uncle Tam send us matching kimonos.
 Life can’t be more normal.

 The bowling team now has over thirty members.
 Ames Lanes adds us to their Tuesday night Mixed league.
 The adult bowlers take an interest in the team once they find out how much help we need to improve our scores.
 They offer to run the tournaments and individual competitions with near-by schools.
 A state-wide Iowa High School Championship Tournament is scheduled for late March.
 We write-up rules for competitions and guidelines for proper etiquette.
 Ames is the center of Iowa high school bowling.
 As a non-contact sport, it’s the perfect opportunity for real co-ed teams where the guys and girls count on each other to determine the outcomes of competitions.
 John Boy’s posse of fag hags fills in with boys who are unable to find their own female partners.
 A stickler for good manners, he trains the farm boys on how to act when first meeting their opponents.
 He insists the boys make a formal introduction of their partners to the other team, including shaking hands before and after the competition.
 Proper decorum includes complimenting the opponents on strikes and spares as well as consoling them when there were splits or other difficult pick-ups.
 The best part is after the match, socializing at the Pizza Pit.
 We all learn to be proper hosts.
 Mummy has trained him well.